 - Set smaller goals that seem more attainable.
 If you have 100 pounds to lose, set a goal for 20 pounds.
 Once you hit that, set another small goal.
 This is going to make it way less overwhelming.
 When you think about losing 100 pounds, it can seem like it will take forever or maybe not even possible.
 Trust me, these bite sized goals will help you stay on track and make the whole process feel much less daunting.

 - Take progress pictures and measurements, but not too often.
 It’s rewarding to see your hard work paying off, but weighing, measuring and taking progress photos too soon can discourage you if they don’t meet your expectations.
 The scale is the most evil of all.
 Are you one of those people who jumps on the scale every time you go in the bathroom?
 Unfortunately, I’ve done that lots of times and the end result is disappointment and sadness.
 Have you been there?
 Stay off of that silly scale.
 I recommend weighing no more than once a week or even less if you can help yourself.
 Photos and measurements should only be done once a month or less.
 Instead of focusing on the numbers, take pride in your clothes getting looser and being able to physically do new things that weren’t possible before.
 When I started losing weight, I was out of breath in no time when I went walking.
 Now I can do a combination of running and walking with no problems.
 To me that’s a much greater achievement than the number on the scale.
-You can use my free weight loss tracker to keep track of your progress.

 - Don’t obsess about losing weight!
 I know it’s hard not to when you’re working so hard.
 Which leads me to my next point…